noqcks/0_to_ml_engineer/README.md

 review: This was an excellent course for a beginner to machine learning.
 It gently introduces you to the general process of machine learning (data probing, feature selection, algo selection, evaluation), while keeping the level of math to a minimum.

-time taken: 7 days @ ~7hrs a day. ~50 hrs.

 ### 3. Udacity: Machine Learning For Trading